azusachino/little-record/src/coursera/CreativeThinking/README.md

 ### Brainstorming Techniques

-- Flipchart
+- FlipChart
 - Post-its
-- Brainwriting
+- BrainWriting
 - Alphabet
 - Grid
 - Circle brainstorming

-### Brainstroming Principles
+### BrainStroming Principles

 - brainstorming should be a group activity undertaken by an interdisciplinary team;
 - there should be no more than ten people present;